 The where is mostly connected to the why.
 For the most part, a grouse will stay well ahead of bird dog if possible, especially if it’s repositioning on points at a slow pace.
 A grouse can play this game all day and won’t typically flush until the cover ends or manipulates the bird in a such a way that it does not feel comfortable.
 Unless of course enough pressure from the dog or the hunter is put on the bird causing it to freeze, or pin (more about that later).

-Ruffed grouse will certainly flush in thick cover, but again it’s usually a last resort.
+Ruffed grouse will certainly flush in thick cover, which is distinct feature of ruffed grouse habitat, but again it’s usually a last resort.
 The classic Ripley paintings come to mind.
 A setter that surprised and pinned a grouse via some quick footwork.
 The suddenness of it all limits the bird’s options, forcing stillness over flight in hopes that feathery camouflage will prevail and the threat will pass.
 Yet the nose knows.
 A good bird dog can smell through the camouflage and indicate to the hunter that in fact there is a bird near.
 The bird will then flush when the pressure of the hunter walks the point out and forces the last remaining evasive tactic.

 I think it’s important for all the novices of the world to understand that while a grouse cooperating by not continuing to run is the goal of the hunter, it does not happen all the time.
 Often the grouse will run out from under a point or be bumped (unintentionally flushed) by a dog that wasn’t cautious enough or did not have the right wind.
 It’s a beautiful thing when it does happen, and once you have experienced it you will understand why many of us chase that perfect, yet difficult to achieve moment.
 We often get hung up on ideas of how we want grouse to act rather than the reality of how they do act.

 Now we have established that grouse will run, and run, and run until either the cover ends or the pressure overwhelms them.